 When I joined the Foundation for Physical Therapy, it was at a moment of reflection.
 The organization was approaching its 40th anniversary with a brand identity that hadn’t changed in nearly as many years.

 In 2018, I took a leadership role at an organization that served as the research funding mechanism of the American Physical Therapy Association (APTA).
 Despite decades of impact in funding research and launching dozens of scientific careers, the Foundation for Physical Therapy’s outdated logo and name no longer communicated the organization’s relevance or its future.
 I led the charge to bring the brand into the present.
 Building on existing stakeholder research, I guided the rebranding effort from strategy to execution.
-I located a designer within budget, designed every creative deliverable, and oversaw a complete overhaul of the website, publications, and event displays in under two months.
+I located a designer within budget, designed every creative deliverable, and oversaw a complete overhaul of the organization’s online presence, publications, and event displays in under three months.
 This included personally redesigning the main site at foundation4pt.org and the student-facing site marquettechallenge.com.

 Guiding an Event-Driven Nonprofit Through COVID